ddnold/Dusty/README.md

 - I'm a student at NWMSU!
 - I'm very interested in all fields of CS, but am most knowledgable in database systems.
 - I'm currently working on broadening my understanding of CS.
-- My cat Boo and dog Cooper are my best friends.